 MHAH works with local, state and federal policy makers to improve the mental health system, increase funding for mental health services, and ensure enforcement and protection of the rights of persons with mental illness.

-Systems Advocacy is a broad term that encompasses all our regional, state, and national level efforts to promote mental health and improve the quality of life of persons with mental illness.
+Systemic Advocacy is a broad term that encompasses all of our regional, state, and national level efforts to promote mental health and improve the quality of life of persons with mental illness.
 This includes work with local coalitions, program and policy development efforts with state departments, direct work with legislators to provide them with facts and information pertaining to mental health and recovery, and other cross-agency and departmental and governmental efforts to realize our agency’s mission and vision.

 Individual Case Advocacy

 Case advocacy provides support, information, and resources to individuals to assure they have access to the full range of benefits, services, and entitlements within the public mental health and social service system.
 Trained peer professionals work with individuals to ascertain their advocacy needs and to identify the most effective manner of assuring these needs are met.

 Past efforts have included:

 - Improving the quality of services already received by an individual

 - Assistance in identifying housing and other resources

 - Education for individuals seeking to understand complex state and federal policies directly impacting their quality of life